Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 #### Code
 Special thanks to :
-1. The [Stack Over Flow](https://stackoverflow.com/questions/11948245/markdown-to-create-pages-and-table-of-contents) community for assistance with additional learning in semantics and fixing errors, particularly with the table of contents in my ReadMe.md.
+1. The [Stack Over Flow](https://stackoverflow.com/questions/11948245/markdown-to-create-pages-and-table-of-contents) community for assistance with additional learning in semantics and fixing errors, particularly with the table of contents in my "Read Me".
 2. The [Web Dev Tutorials](https://www.youtube.com/watch?v=LbYKqXBy2hI) for assistance with targeting and customizing a Bootstrap NavBar.
 3. The [Tips with Punch](https://www.youtube.com/watch?v=9YffrCViTVk) watched before embedding my Youtube video's.

-##### Acknowledgements
+#### Acknowledgements
 Speacial thanks to:
 1. The tutors at Code Institute for their guidence and support, in particular Amanda and Tim for their help with Nav issues and their great attitude.